Self-catering seaside holiday houses near Bamburgh in Northumbria

 Seaside cottages close to Bamburgh

-Luxury accommodation in Northumberland near Bamburgh with 3 bedroom, sleeps 6, No pets, Coastal Property.View Bayview
+Luxury holiday house in Northumberland near Bamburgh with 3 bedrooms, sleeps 6, No pets.View Bayview

 There have been settlements on the site of the castle since prehistoric times.
 The archaeological digs that have taken place on the site over the years have certainly unearthed some quite amazing finds, including the famous Bamburgh Sword and the gold plaque known as the Bamburgh Beast.
 In fact, during the summer months, visitors can not only see archaeologists at work, but families are positively encouraged to join in this ageless pastime, and there is even a children's dig pit, so the younger members aren’t left out.